How to Become an Appraiser in New York

 New York Appraiser License: Certified Residential

-- 204 hours of required education (79 of which was earned to become an Appraiser Assistant
+- Complete 204 hours of required education (includes the 79 hours you completed to become an Appraiser Assistant, plus an additional 125 hours)

-- 1,500 of acceptable appraisal experience in no fewer than 12 months.
+- Complete 1,500 of acceptable appraisal experience in no fewer than 24 months

 - Pass the National Uniform Licensing and Certification Exam for Certified Residential Appraisers